Vbhinav/8-bit-Single-Cycle-RISC-V-CPU/README.md

-# 8-bit Single-Cycle RISC-V–Inspired CPU with Custom Display Interface
+# 8-bit Single-Cycle CPU with 16-bit Instruction Format (Logisim)

 ## Overview
-This project implements a **custom 8-bit single-cycle CPU** designed and developed in **Verilog HDL**, using a **16-bit wide instruction format**.
+This project implements a **custom 8-bit single-cycle CPU** designed and built using **Logisim**, with a **16-bit wide instruction format**.
-The processor was built from scratch with a focus on **instruction execution flow, control logic, and peripheral interfacing**, and was extended to communicate with **custom character and numeric display modules using self-designed communication protocols**.
+The CPU was developed from first principles to understand **processor architecture, datapath design, control logic, and peripheral interfacing**, and was extended to drive **custom character and numeric display units using self-designed communication protocols**.

-The project emphasizes **low-level digital system design**, including datapath construction, control signal generation, and timing-aware interfacing with external hardware.
+The project emphasizes **architectural clarity and system-level thinking**, rather than HDL implementation, making it a strong demonstration of core computer organization concepts.

 ---